Beyond Ads and Subscribers: Revenue Diversification For Publishers

 Why Now Is The Right Time To Invest In Revenue Diversification

-There are three reasons publishers need to invest resources into revenue diversification.
+There are four reasons publishers need to invest resources into revenue diversification.

 Large social media platforms like Facebook and Twitter have had a challenging 2022.
-Even Google, which earned over $X billion in advertising revenue in 2021, is looking for ways to improve efficiency.
-For creative publishers with valuable audiences, there is an opportunity to grow as ad dollars move around.
+Even Google, which earns most of its revenue from advertising, is looking for ways to improve efficiency.
+For creative publishers with valuable audiences, there is an opportunity to grow as ad budgets shift.

 It would be foolish to write off social media companies and platforms entirely.
-Other platforms like TikTok, Reddit, and YouTube have millions of users.
-The potential collapse of Twitter and troubles at Facebook don’t mean social media is over, just that the landscape is likely to undergo massive shifts.
+TikTok, for example, has over 1.6 billion users (86 million in the US).
+The potential collapse of Twitter and troubles at Facebook don’t mean social media is over, just that the landscape will likely undergo massive shifts.

-Position Yourself To Win Generation Z and Millenials For Future Growth
+4. Generation Z and Millenials Are The Future of Audience Growth

-Taken together, millennials and Generation Z represent the publishing industry's future.
+Taken together, millennials and Generation Z represent the publishing industry’s future.
 As of 2022, these two generations represent approximately 42% of the US population (source: Statista).
-In other words, Gen Z and Millennials are the future of publishing.
+In other words, engaging Gen Z and Millennials is non-negotiable for publishers.

-Evolving your digital presence to offer more interactive and social experiences is likely necessary.
+Evolving your digital presence to offer more interactive and social experiences is necessary.
 This innovation involves adding technology like Arena Live Chat to your website so that your audience can interact with each other.
-It also means making editorial changes like creating more video content, including short-form videos.
+It also means making editorial changes, like creating more video content, including short-form videos.

-To show what’s possible when revenue diversification is done well, let’s take a look at the New York Times.
+To show what’s possible when revenue diversification is done well, let’s look at the New York Times.

-Revenue Diversification Case Study: The New York Times
+Publisher Revenue Diversification Success: The New York Times

 The New York Times

-The company’s digital success is supported by a robust diversification strategy that includes acquisitions in the publishing as well as app and game space.
+The company’s digital success is supported by a robust diversification strategy that includes publishing, app, and game space acquisitions.
 Over the past few years, the company has acquired the following properties:

 • Audm.
 In March 2020, the New York Times acquired Audm, an app that offers long-form reporting and stories in audio format.